zccguess/OS-CNN/README.md

 ## How to run the existing code
    Step 1: Train a CNN model for the dataset.<br>
    Step 2: Load the trained model,and load the training data you trained the trained model.<br>
-   Step 3: The feature center and corresponding distance of each class center are calculated, <br>
-           and Weibull distribution is established according to the maximum distance.<br>
+   Step 3: The feature center and corresponding distance of each class center are calculated, and Weibull distribution is established according to the maximum distance.<br>
    Step 4: Evaluate the distribution of test samples based on the Weibull distribution of training data.<br>
    Step 5: Calculate the corresponding CDF probability based on different distributions of test samples.<br>
    Step 6: According to the CDF probability revise activation vectors, each sample is classified.<br>

-### Note
+## Note
 For the Python interface to work, this requires preinstall Cython on the machine.
 ## Refer to the main.py for detail implementation